Software installed on mobile devices to provide specific functionality.

 Excessive Permissions

-Apps often receive broad access such as:
+Apps often request broad access beyond what functionality requires:

 - camera